Equity in health has been a cornerstone of Jhpiego’s work since 2008.

 Khanya Project: Voluntary Medical Male Circumcision and Pre-Exposure Prophylaxis Services in Lesotho

-Funded by the U.S. Agency for International Development and implemented by a consortium made up of Jhpiego, the Christian Health Association of Lesotho (CHAL), Wits Reproductive Health Institute and BAO Systems, the three-year Khanya Project is strengthening services for voluntary medical male circumcision (VMMC) and pre-exposure prophylaxis (PrEP) for HIV prevention.
+Funded by the U.S. Agency for International Development and implemented by a consortium made up of Jhpiego, the Christian Health Association of Lesotho (CHAL) and Wits Reproductive Health Institute, the three-year Khanya Project is strengthening services for voluntary medical male circumcision (VMMC) and pre-exposure prophylaxis (PrEP) for HIV prevention.
 The project aims to reduce the number of new HIV infections and maintain HIV epidemic control through coordination, collaboration and robust partnerships with the government of Lesotho, CHAL and community-based organizations—to whom the program will transition by 2023.
 Services to be transitioned to local stakeholders at facility and community levels consist of a population-specific minimum package of VMMC for integrated adolescents and adults, and PrEP for populations at risk of contracting HIV.

 Community and Universal Testing for TB among Contacts